 7. The length of the lehenga is too too long...

 ...or too short.
 Yes, heels are pretty much a must-have when you’re wearing a lehenga.
 But it’s important that you measure the length of your lehenga skirt and decide the height of your heels well in advance.
 You don’t want your lehenga to be dusting the floor nor do you want it to finish above your ankle, both scenarios are seriously not ideal.
+And know well, how to alter lehenga length, it can either be from waist or length, so be wise!

 8. Not choosing the correct dupatta

 Your dupatta is as important as your lehenga, so don’t leave it as an afterthought.
 Be as picky and choosy about it as your lehenga itself.
 We suggest not matching it with your outfit, choose a contrasting colour and opt for something light and transparent, whether you want to drape it over your head or pin it on your shoulder.
+Also, make sure dupatta length and width are accurate.

 9. Don’t wear dark colours in the day